 Every person could demonstrate their contribution to the collective in their own unique, intangible and symbolic way.
 In some circumstances the meaning and purposes describing the group needed to be protected, hidden or kept secret from others.

-When members chose to reunite they submitted their pieces in order to be reassembled.
-When a member of the group chose to identify themselves to another member they merely showed the piece they had in their possession.
+When members chose to reunite, they submitted their pieces in order to be reassembled.
+When a member of the group chose to identify themselves to another member, they merely showed the piece they had in their possession.
 Each member was validated and identified as being a member of a certain group by virtue of owning a piece of the puzzle.
 By reassembling the artifact before their colleagues they confirmed and identified themselves as being part of the collective.
 By merely possessing the piece they confirmed that they were witness to a previous event/experience and shared the same beliefs.

-It could assumed that such events were ritualistic in content, but that may not have always been the case.
+One could assum that such events were ritualistic in content, but that may not have always been the case.
 Many hidden, secret and/or private organizations and groups used such methods to identify their members and/or continue their heritage with the original cast.
 The entire phenomenon centered about the symbolism surrounding the event and the experiences that over time became synonymous with the concept of design and the design process.

 What was originally considered a single form, unit, or whole by virtue of the artifact was purposely broken into an assortment of individual parts that together gave the artifact its "form".
 The group became whole again when reunited.
 Each member/part represented an idea greater than itself.
 Each member/part had a different meaning and/or a purpose when viewed individually or collectively.
 Together they gave "form" to a concept that was greater than the sum of their parts.
 Each element became an agent of something greater than itself.
 Each association within the circle became an integral part of a greater de-sign.
 Each element symbolized something greater when reunited within the parametric constraints of 3D space/time.